 Halloween and autumn pumpkin carving is a fine, old tradition with its own rewards but if you don’t want to spend a lot of time (or money), there’s plenty of ways to get great results in minutes without touching a knife or pumpkin guts.
 Plus, uncarved pumpkins last a lot longer, of course.

 These ideas focus on creating a real (not plastic) pumpkin with a face, in a quick and frugal way, but you could adapt them for anything you like, of course.
+Pumpkin people, dogs, cats, unicorns, and aliens—anything goes!
 The goal is fun, right?

 Plus, the great news is, you probably already have exactly what you need both to create the face and attach everything together.
 Quickly.

-If you’re lucky, you’ll have choices for colors (orange, white, striped, variegated) and sizes (from mini to jumbo).
+If you’re lucky, you’ll have choices for pumpkin and gourd colors (orange, white, striped, variegated) and sizes (from mini to jumbo).

-You can also spray paint them for whatever effect you want.
+You can also cover them in fabric or paint them for whatever effect you want.
 I prefer them in their natural state.

 Look for pumpkins with the stems still attached.
 Those make excellent noses and hair.